 Generally, the content marketer supplies all the article text and images.

-Depending on the ranking of a blog, you could expect to earn between $25 to $100 for one article placement.
+But you could expect to earn between $25 to $100 for each article placement.

-All you need to do is add some code to your site and then wait for the money to roll in.
+It’s not a lot of work.
+All you need to do is add some code to your site and wait for the money to roll in.

-I have been using Adsense for years now, and while it is not my highest passive income source, it is the by far the most reliable, consistent and easiest income I earn.
+I have been using Adsense for years now.
+While it’s not my highest passive income source, it is my most reliable, consistent, and easiest income.

-The only work I have done in the last two years was to move one of my Adsense codes from the article head to after the fourth paragraph.
+My only work in the last two years was moving some of my Adsense codes for better placement.
 It took a whole two minutes.

-Other affiliate programs offer much longer cookies, even up to six months.
+Other affiliate programs offer much longer cookies.
+Some are even up to six months.